 Yes!
 We Foster to Adopt!

 If you fall in love with your foster dog, we will allow you to adopt as long as your family and home are a good long-term fit for him/her.
-You will still be required to pay the entire adoption fee and sign the adoption agreement.
+You will still be required to pay the entire adoption feE, submit to a home and vet check, and sign the adoption agreement.

 what to know about fostering